cshum/level-transactions/README.md

 # level-async-transaction

+**This module is still under active development and is not to be used in production**

 Transaction layer for [LevelDB](https://github.com/rvagg/node-levelup) and [level-sublevel](https://github.com/dominictarr/level-sublevel).
 Uses Two-Phase Commit approach, applies locks on per key basis, atomic commits and rollbacks for levelup.
 Compatible with level-sublevel prefix.